mailmeradhika-rrn/AI-content-orchestration-engine/README.md

 2.  **Topic Extraction:** It searches my Gmail for the subject "LinkedIn Topic" sent within the last 24 hours to ensure relevance.
 3.  **Intelligent Fallback:** If no email is found, the **Resolve Topic** node utilizes a curated list of fallback themes, such as the transition from Investment Banking to Supply Chain AI.
 4.  **AI Generation:** A prompt utilizes my background as a former **Deutsche Bank AVP** to generate an authentic post with hooks, hashtags, and engagement questions.
-5.  **Human-in-the-Loop:** The finalized draft is sent back to my email, ready to be edited before posting[Vellum-Gmail HITL Content Creation Workflow.zip](https://github.com/user-attachments/files/25097480/Vellum-Gmail.HITL.Content.Creation.Workflow.zip)
+5.  **Human-in-the-Loop:** The finalized draft is sent back to my email, ready to be edited before posting .
-.

 ---